OfficiallySp/FeatherCord/README.md

 # FeatherCord

 FeatherCord is a lightweight alternative to the Discord client and uses up to 25% less resources compared to the default desktop client
-FeatherCord is Availible for Windows as well as native MacOS (With M1 support & Linux binaries coming soon)
+FeatherCord is available for Windows as well as native MacOS (With M1 support & Linux binaries coming soon)

 ![below are before and after screenshots of task manager resource usage](Compare.png)